-Poetry Quarterly is proud to offer the Rebecca Lard award for 2012.
-Submissions for this award will be accepted through September 2012.
+Poetry Quarterly is proud to offer the Rebecca Lard award for 2017.

 The winner of the Lard award will receive:

-Your poem featured in the subsequent Poetry Quarterly Edition
+Your poem featured in the subsequent issue of Poetry Quarterly

 You will be featured on the back cover